-2.3.9 Based on a monthly recording for Railway Drive car park, the average ticket sales for Coleford between 2020 and this year has decreased.
-Likewise, Newland Street Car Park saw a fall in monthly ticket sales.
-The reduction in ticket sales will no doubt be due in part to COVID-19 - a reduction in shoppers during lockdown and beyond meant a reduction in vehicles.
+2.3.9 Based on a monthly recording for Railway Drive car park, the average ticket sales for Coleford between 2020 and this year has increased by approximately 30%.
+Newland Street Car Park saw a rise in monthly ticket sales.